 By 1941, Sadie was back in Connellsville, and remained there at least until 1958.

-More heartache shook the couple in 1950, when Pearl filed charges of assault and battery with intent to rape against Elgie Geary of Vanderbilt, Fayette County.
+More heartache shook the couple in 1950, when Sadie filed charges of assault and battery with intent to rape against Elgie Geary of Vanderbilt, Fayette County.
 Geary was freed from the charges in a grand jury ruling in Fayette County in May 1950.
 In March 1955, her right wrist was severely lacerated by a broken milk bottle, requiring emergency treatment at Connellsville State Hospital.